rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

  Azure Databricks          |   [Use with Azure Databricks](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/azure/azure-datalake-gen2) <br> [Quickstart: Analyze data in Azure Data Lake Storage Gen2 by using Azure Databricks](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-quickstart-create-databricks-account) <br>                    [Tutorial: Extract, transform, and load data by using Azure Databricks](https://docs.microsoft.com/en-us/azure/azure-databricks/databricks-extract-load-sql-data-warehouse)
  SQL Data Warehouse        |   [Use with Azure SQL Data Warehouse](https://docs.microsoft.com/en-us/azure/data-factory/load-azure-sql-data-warehouse)

- This can be achieved by following phased approach where in the migration of data, work loads and applications will be validated incrementally.
+ This can be achieved by following a phased approach where in the migration of data, work loads and applications will be validated incrementally.

  ### Mount path configuration

- This will show how to set and configure the mount paths for Gen1 and Gen2 in the script.
+ This will show how to set and configure the mount paths for Gen1 and Gen2 in the MountConfiguration script.

  **Gen1 mount path configuration**: